 GASCo is a Charity that works to improve flight safety in all forms of general aviation.
 It is funded by the contributions of member organisations, pilots, aviation authorities and the public.
 It is also a negotiating organisation with an office and three part-time staff at Rochester Airport, Kent.

-The Guild is a body of people interested in every kind of flying; whether it's light aircraft for pleasure or sport, whether it's commercial, passenger or service; and who want to talk about flying and improve the techniques of flying and of airmanship.
+The Air Pilots are a body of people interested in every kind of flying; whether it's light aircraft for pleasure or sport, whether it's commercial, passenger or service; and who want to talk about flying and improve the techniques of flying and of airmanship.

 Light Aircraft Association